oracle-quickstart/oci-couchbase/README.md

 # oci-couchbase
 [simple](simple) is a Terraform module that will deploy Couchbase on OCI.
 Instructions on how to use it are below.
-Best practices are detailed in [this document](bestpractices.md).

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).